-- DCS.I.3: Human immunodeficiency virus [HIV] disease (B20-B24) when there is more than one condition resulting from HIV classified to the same category in B20-B24. - When assigning codes identifying bi-laterality of the same limb - DCS.XIX.3: Bilateral injuries involving the same body site (T00-T07).
+- DCS.I.3: Human immunodeficiency virus [HIV] disease (B20-B24) when there is more than one condition resulting from HIV classified to the same category in B20-B24. - DCS.XIX.3: Bilateral injuries of limbs involving the same body site (T00-T07) when there is an identical injury and site classified to the same code(s).